ibioChile/Transcriptomics-R-Workshop-public/Session1-Temporal_Analysis/1_Requirements.md

 #
     conda create -n env1 -c conda-forge -c bioconda fastqc hisat2 samtools

-**Optional:** You can also install and compare other "mapping" tools (this will take more time and use more space in your computer):
+**In addition**, if you wish, you can also install and compare other "mapping" tools (this will take more time and use more space in your computer):

     conda install -n env1 -c conda-forge -c bioconda bowtie2 minimap last star salmon kalisto